 - Not deploying what was approved.
 I wasn’t using the Redgate tooling correctly.
 I used a command to generate a preview for approval.
 Then I ignored that preview and used a different command to deploy the package directly.
 1 out of every 30 deployments ended up having an unexpected change made.
 With a bit of research, the correct commands were found and implemented.

 - Saving the preview file to a file share.
 I didn’t know Octopus had the ability to save files as artifacts.
 Artifacts can be downloaded by the approver from Octopus.
-That was preferred over finding the right file in the file share.
+That was better than finding the right file in the file share.
 A small tweak to the script fixed that.

 - DBAs being the bottleneck.
 The three teams were deploying to